Homogenization theory of random walks among deterministic conductances: Preliminaries

 One is generally interested in both upper and lower bounds (see, e.g., the monographs by Kumagai~\cite{Kumagai} or Barlow~\cite{B17}) but we will only need upper bounds in this paper.

-Heat-kernel estimates for random walks on weighted graphs are the subject of an early work of Delmotte~\cite{D99}.
-The latter would be sufficient for dealing with uniformly elliptic conductances, but the more general setting of our result requires a non-trivial extension due to Andres, Deuschel and Slowik~\cite{ADS16}.
+Heat-kernel estimates for random walks on weighted graphs are the subject of an early work of Delmotte~\cite{D99} which would be sufficient for dealing with uniformly elliptic conductances.
+The more general setting of our result requires a non-trivial extension due to Andres, Deuschel and Slowik~\cite{ADS16}.
 Both studies are based on advanced techniques from elliptic-regularity theory; namely, the Moser iteration.

 A minor technical hurdle is that the conclusions of~\cite{ADS16} are cast for the continuous time version~$Y$ of the (discrete-time) process~$X$, both constant and variable speed.
 We will only need the former which is defined as follows.
 Assume that~$X$ is coupled on the same probability space with an independent sequence of i.i.d.\ exponentials $T_1,T_2,\dots$ with parameter one.
 Given~$t\ge0$, set